zenml-io/zenml/docs/book/component-gallery/experiment-trackers/neptune.md

 zenml integration install neptune -y
 ```

-The Neptune.
-Experiment Tracker needs to be configured with the
+The Neptune Experiment Tracker needs to be configured with the
 credentials required to connect to Neptune using an API token.

 ### Authentication Methods